The Role of Symmetry in Quantum Query-to-Communication Simulation: Introduction

 \subsection{Organization}

 Section~\ref{sec: notation and prelims} introduces some notation and preliminaries.
 In Section~\ref{sec:noisyamplamplif} we construct our new one-sided error protocol for finding solutions in the string $z=(G(X_1,Y_1),\ldots,G(X_n,Y_n))\in\pmone^n$, as a corollary of our distributed version of amplitude amplification.
 In Section~\ref{sec: No log-factor needed for symmetric functions} we prove Theorem~\ref{theo:symmetric no logn intro}, which shows that the $\log n$ overhead in the BCW simulation can be avoided when the outer function is symmetric; this relies on the protocol from Section~\ref{sec:noisyamplamplif}.
 In Section~\ref{sec: proofs of log n required} we prove Theorem~\ref{theo: transitive upp lower bound intro} and Theorem~\ref{theo: intro recipe for constructing BCW tight functions}, which are our results regarding necessity of the $\log n$ overhead in the BCW simulation in the unbounded-error and the bounded-error models of communication, respectively.
+As mentioned before, our proof of Theorem~\ref{theo: intro recipe for constructing BCW tight functions} requires a lower bound on the bounded-error quantum communication complexity of $f \circ G$ in terms of the approximate degree of $f$ and the discrepancy of $G$ under balanced distributions.
+Such a result is implicit in~\cite[Theorem 7]{LZ10}, but we provide a proof in Appendix~\ref{sec: appendix communication complexity lower bound via generalized discrepancy method}.